keu/docs/astro/develop-project.md

 #### Step 1: Specify the private repository in your project

-To add a Python package from a private repository to your Astro project, specify the repository’s SSH URL in your project’s `requirements.txt` file.
-The URL should use the following format:
+To add a Python package from a private repository to your Astro project, specify the Secure Shell (SSH) URL for the repository in a new `private-requirements.txt` file.
+Use the following format for the SSH URL:

 ```
 git+ssh://git@github.com/<your-github-organization-name>/<your-private-repository>.git
 ```

-For example, to install `mypackage1` and `mypackage2` from `myorganization`, as well as `numpy v 1.22.1`, you would add the following to your `requirements.txt` file:
+For example, to install `mypackage1` and `mypackage2` from `myorganization`, you would add the following to your `private-requirements.txt` file:

 ```
 git+ssh://git@github.com/myorganization/mypackage1.git
 git+ssh://git@github.com/myorganization/mypackage2.git
-numpy==1.22.1
 ```

 This example assumes that the name of each of your Python packages is identical to the name of its corresponding GitHub repository.
 In other words,`mypackage1` is both the name of the package and the name of the repository.